FarmData2/FD2-School-Materials/01-Introduction/01-Intro-Hands-On.md

      4. Copy your GitHub token to the Clipboard
      5. Paste it into the "_NoVNC Clipboard_" using the tool palate at the left of the window.
      6. Use "__Ctrl-Shift-V__" to paste the token into the terminal.
+4. Open Firefox in the development environment and bookmark the Course Page so that it is easy to access.
-4. After you have completed step 12, practice stopping and then restarting your FD2 Development Environment using the instructions at the bottom of the "Running in GitHub Codespaces" installation page.
+5. Practice stopping and then restarting your FD2 Development Environment using the instructions at the bottom of the "Running in GitHub Codespaces" installation page.

-## Running the FarmData2 Development Environment in VNC
+## (Optional) Running the FarmData2 Development Environment in VNC

 Running the development environment in the browser works very well as long as everything you do is within the environment.
 However, copying and pasting information between your host machine and the development environment in the browser the copy/paste process is cumbersome, as you saw when pasting your PAT earlier.